-Eric R. Colson 46 President, Chief Executive Officer and Director Charles J. Daley, Jr. 52 Executive Vice President, Chief Financial Officer and Treasurer Sarah A. Johnson 43 Executive Vice President, Chief Legal Officer and Secretary Dean J. Patenaude 52 Executive Vice President-Global Distribution Gregory K. Ramirez 44 Senior Vice President
+Eric R. Colson 47 President, Chief Executive Officer and Chairman of the Board Charles J. Daley, Jr. 53 Executive Vice President, Chief Financial Officer and Treasurer James S. Hamman, Jr. 46 Executive Vice President Sarah A. Johnson 44 Executive Vice President, Chief Legal Officer and Secretary Dean J. Patenaude 53 Executive Vice President Gregory K. Ramirez 45 Executive Vice President

-Eric R. Colson has served on our Board since the company's inception and currently serves as our President and Chief Executive Officer.
-Since November 2013, he has also been a director of Artisan Partners Funds, Inc. Mr. Colson has served as Chief Executive Officer of Artisan Partners Holdings since January 2010 and, prior to that, served as Artisan Partners Holdings' Chief Operating Officer for investment operations from March 2007 through January 2010.
-Mr. Colson has been a managing director of Artisan Partners Holdings since he joined the company in January 2005.
-Before joining Artisan Partners Holdings, Mr. Colson was an executive vice president of Callan Associates, Inc. Mr. Colson holds a B.A. in economics from the University of California-Irvine.
+Eric R. Colson has been President, Chief Executive Officer and a director of Artisan Partners Asset Management since March 2011 and has served as Chairman of the Board since August 1, 2015.
+He has also been a director of Artisan Partners Funds, Inc., since November 2013 and president and chief executive officer of Artisan Partners Funds, Inc. since February 2010.
+Mr. Colson has served as chief executive officer of Artisan Partners since January 2010.
+Before serving as Artisan Partners' chief executive officer, Mr. Colson served as chief operating officer for investment operations from March 2007 through January 2010.
+Mr. Colson has been a managing director of Artisan Partners since he joined the Company in January 2005.
+Before joining Artisan Partners, Mr. Colson was an executive vice president of Callan Associates, Inc. Mr. Colson holds a B.A. in economics from the University of California-Irvine.

-Charles J. Daley, Jr. has been our Executive Vice President, Chief Financial Officer and Treasurer since March of 2011.
-He has served as Chief Financial Officer of Artisan Partners Holdings since August 2010, and has been a managing director of Artisan Partners Holdings since July 2010.
-Prior to that, Mr. Daley was chief financial officer, executive vice president and treasurer of Legg Mason, Inc. Mr. Daley holds a B.S. in Accounting from the University of Maryland, is an inactive certified public accountant, and holds a Series 27 license.
+Charles J. Daley, Jr. has been Executive Vice President, Chief Financial Officer and Treasurer of Artisan Partners Asset Management since March 2011.
+He has served as chief financial officer of Artisan Partners since August 2010.
+Mr. Daley has been a managing director of Artisan Partners since July 2010.
+Prior to that, he was chief financial officer, executive vice president and treasurer of Legg Mason, Inc. Mr. Daley holds a B.S. in accounting from the University of Maryland, is an inactive certified public accountant, and holds a Series 27 license.